Auronum/gold-currency-heat-map/README.md

 ## Installation

 1. Upload the `gold-currency-heat-map` folder to the `/wp-content/plugins/` directory.
-Or upload the `gold-currency-heat-map.zip` file in the 'Plugins' menu from wordpress.
+Or upload the `gold-currency-heat-map.zip` file in the 'Plugins' menu from WordPress.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Use the shortcode `[gold_currency_heat_map]` in your posts, pages, or widgets to embed the heat map.